hemidactylus/mlops-speedrun-spamclassifier/README.md

-The API, implemented with [FastAPI](https://fastapi.tiangolo.com/), is written in a modular way in order to serve, in the future, several versions of various models using the same (version-prefixed) endpoint pattern.
+The API, implemented with [FastAPI](https://fastapi.tiangolo.com/), is written in a modular way in order to serve, in the future, several versions of several models using the same (version-prefixed) endpoint pattern.
 This is achieved by wrapping
 the model (as stored during training) in a specific class, which in turn subclasses a generic `TextClassifierModel` interface; instances of these classes, one per model/version, are given to a factory function that creates a corresponding FastAPI "router".

-**Note**: this API makes a "collateral" use of Astra DB as (1) a cache for predictions that were already computed, and (2) to store the log of all recent API calls per user (see below for details).
-In order to set up the corresponding tables, first copy the `.env.sample` file to `.env` and edit the values therein (similarly as the feature store definition yaml file), then run the script `python scripts/initialize_model_serving_api_caches.py` just once.
+**Note**: this API makes a "collateral" use of Astra DB (1) as a cache for predictions that were already computed, and (2) to store the log of all recent API calls per user (see below for details).
+In order to set up the corresponding tables, if you haven't done so yet, first copy the `.env.sample` file to `.env` and edit the values therein (similarly as the feature store definition yaml file), then run the script `python scripts/initialize_model_serving_api_caches.py` just once.